-On January 4, 2006, we entered into an agreement to acquire all of the capital stock of Eagle High Reach Equipment, Inc. and all of the equity interests of its subsidiary, Eagle High Reach Equipment, LLC (together, "Eagle"), for a formula-based purchase price to be determined (which, based on Eagle's unaudited November 30, 2005 financial results, is currently estimated to be approximately \$57.2 million), subject to adjustment, plus assumed indebtedness of approximately \$2.0 million.
-The actual purchase price may be higher or lower, depending upon Eagle's actual financial results through the end of the month immediately preceding the closing of the acquisition.
-Eagle High Reach Equipment, Inc. holds a 50% ownership interest in its subsidiary, Eagle High Reach Equipment, LLC, and SBN Eagle LLC holds the remaining 50%.
-Because in the proposed acquisition we would acquire the ownership interests held by each party, the purchase price would be divided equally between them.
+On September 22, 2005, we entered into a letter of intent to acquire all of the capital stock of Eagle High Reach Equipment, Inc. and all of the equity interests of its subsidiary, Eagle High Reach Equipment, LLC (together, "Eagle") for an estimated purchase price of approximately \$53.0 million.
 Eagle is a construction and industrial equipment rental company serving the southern California construction and industrial markets out of four locations.
 Eagle's principal business activity is renting aerial work platforms, which represents approximately 75% of that company's revenues.
 The Eagle acquisition provides us with entry into the high growth southern California market and a platform for further expansion on the West Coast.
 For its most recent fiscal year ended June 30, 2005, Eagle had revenues of \$30.6 million.
-Gary W. Bagley, our Chairman, serves as the Chief Executive Officer and a manager of Eagle High Reach Equipment, LLC and also serves as the interim Chief Executive Officer and a director of Eagle High Reach Equipment, Inc. Kenneth R. Sharp, Jr., one of our executives, serves as a director of Eagle High Reach Equipment, Inc. In addition, Mr. Bagley and Mr. Sharp hold approximately 25.3% and 6.0%, respectively, of the ownership interests in Eagle High Reach Equipment, Inc. Our proposed acquisition of Eagle is subject to the receipt of financing and the satisfaction of customary closing conditions.
-In addition, the acquisition agreement is subject to termination by either party under certain circumstances if the closing has not occurred on or before February 28, 2006.
-We have made a \$2.0 million cash deposit into escrow against payment of the purchase price.
-If the acquisition agreement terminates due to our failure to complete this offering or obtain alternative financing (except under certain circumstances), or if Eagle elects to terminate the acquisition agreement because we are in material breach of our obligations under the acquisition agreement, Eagle will be entitled to retain this \$2.0 million deposit.
+Our proposed acquisition of Eagle is subject to the execution and delivery of a definitive purchase agreement and other documentation, receipt of financing and the satisfaction of customary closing conditions.
+Upon execution of a definitive purchase agreement, we will be required to make a \$2.0 million deposit that is refundable only under certain circumstances.
+Since February 2004, Gary W. Bagley, our Chairman, has served as the interim Chief Executive Officer of Eagle.
+In addition, Mr. Bagley and Kenneth R. Sharp, Jr., one of our executives, hold ownership interests in Eagle.
 We cannot assure you that we will consummate the Eagle acquisition on favorable terms or at all.
 We intend to use a portion of the proceeds of this offering to purchase Eagle.
 For additional information, see "Business-Proposed Acquisition."